Ronqn/PySerial_Switch_Initialization/README.md

 Then, simply start the script and it will do the job.

 Don't forget to change "COM7" to your COM port.

-## To-Do

-> Ask the user for the correct COM port to be used.
-> Various things to improve the speed of the script (timer).